Organizations of Alias: Known Covenant members

+The Trust

+The Trust is a secretive organization within the U.S. Government which, like the DSR, is interested in knowledge of Milo Rambaldi.
+Initially, its agenda is unknown.
+It is revealed in season three that Arvin Sloane had been recruited as a Trust agent through Senator George Reed, father of NSC agent Lauren Reed, two years prior (shortly after The Covenant abducted Sydney Bristow).
+In exchange for a pardon for his crimes, Sloane was tasked with providing information regarding Rambaldi artifacts to the Trust.
+Jack Bristow uncovers proof of the Trust's existence from Diego Machuca, who vouches that Sloane told the truth, and reveals that they are funded by a black budget front called "Project Centigrade."
+Later, Bristow learns there are five inner-circle members, each with access to their vault below the Smithsonian Institution which houses their Rambaldi collection.
+DOJ Director of Legal Policy Marlon Bell, who oversaw Sloane's execution, is also a member.
+Sydney raids their vault to obtain a Rambaldi artifact that, powered by liquid from The Hourglass, prints out brain waves with which they locate The Passenger.

 Authorized Personnel Only

 Authorized Personnel Only (APO) is a fictional black ops unit within the Central Intelligence Agency in the American TV series Alias.
 It was formed at the beginning of Season 4 and is headquartered beneath the Los Angeles subway system.

 History and background

 Its first director was Arvin Sloane, who also gave the organization its name as an inside joke since the main entrance to APO's headquarters was behind a maintenance door in the Los Angeles subway system marked "Authorized Personnel Only".
 Concerned that increased public scrutiny of the CIA and resulting red tape has impeded their ability to do their job, the CIA asked Sloane to set up the covert unit as one that is still governed by U.S. laws, but unhampered by bureaucratic chain of command with no accountability except to themselves.
 Sloane was chosen because of his experience running SD-6, which successfully posed as a CIA black ops division for several years.
 All of its initial members were hand-picked by Sloane, and in order to maintain APO's cover as a unit that officially doesn't exist, all members from previous seasons officially resign from the CIA under varying circumstances to work for APO.

 Although headed by Sloane, APO ultimately answered to CIA Director Hayden Chase, and at the end of Season 4, Sloane was removed from his post and replaced by Jack Bristow, who remained in charge of APO into Season 5.
 Sloane ultimately returned to APO as assistant director, although unknown to his colleagues he was now a mole for Prophet Five, a criminal organization that also pretended to be the CIA in order to recruit.
 Sloane was allowed back into APO in order to use its resources to find a cure for Nadia Santos, his daughter, after the events of the season 4 finale.